 - Delivery ModeIntensive

-1. Analyse a number of worship "styles" and preaching methods, assessing their distinctives, and their strengths and weaknesses.
+1. Compare and analyse different worship traditions assessing their distinctives, strengths and weaknesses.

 2. Identify key components of a worship service and the relationship of these components to the overall structure.

 3. Develop and articulate a theology of worship and preaching.

 4. Apply and evaluate appropriate methods for sermon design.